JEE Main 2026 Marks vs Percentile: Check How Marks Convert to Percentile and Rank

 80 Marks in JEE Mains Percentile 2026

 Many students ask what percentile they can expect at a lower or average score.
-Based on recent JEE Main 2026 marks vs percentile trends, scoring 80 marks in JEE Mains is considered an average performance.
+Based on recent JEE Main 2026 marks vs. percentile trends, scoring 80 marks in JEE Main is considered average.
 The exact percentile depends on shift difficulty, normalisation, and overall candidate performance.

 Expected Percentile for 80 Marks in JEE Main 2026